umbraco/UmbracoDocs/13/umbraco-cms/reference/security/external-login-providers.md

 # External login providers

 Both the Umbraco backoffice users and website members support external login providers (OAuth) for performing authentication.
-This could be any OpenIDConnect provider such as Azure Active Directory, Identity Server, Google, or Facebook.
+This could be any OpenIDConnect provider such as Microsoft Entra ID (Azure Active Directory), Identity Server, Google, or Facebook.

 {% hint style="info" %}
 Unlike previous major releases of Umbraco the use of the Identity Extensions package is no longer required.